YaVendio/olive/README.md

 ## Installation

-### From GitHub Package Registry (Private)
+### From GitHub (Private Repository)

-This package is hosted on GitHub's private package registry.
-You'll need a GitHub personal access token with `read:packages` permission.
+This package is distributed through GitHub.
+You can install it directly from Git or download releases.

 ```bash
 # Install directly from Git